thehubbleproject/hubble-commander/README.md

 $ docker run --name=mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=<your-password> -d mysql
 ```

-You might also want to install a GUI to view the database changes
+You might also want to install a GUI to view the database changes as we dont have a explorer yet.

 ```bash
 $ docker run --name myadmin -d --link mysql:db -p 8080:80 phpmyadmin/phpmyadmin